Novel method to trace the dark matter density profile around supermassive black holes with AGN reverberation mapping: Introduction

 where $G$ is the gravitational constant and $f$ is a fudge factor of order unity that depends on the largely unknown geometry and kinematics of the BLR, and is also known as the virial coefficient.
 While it is possible to obtain the value of $f$ for individual AGN, it requires detailed dynamical modeling of the BLR using high-quality, velocity-resolved measurements and has only been achieved in the case of a few objects \citep[e.g.,][]{pancoast2014modelling, williams2018lick, Villafa2022}.
 In most cases, therefore, an average value of $f$ is used, which is typically obtained by using the relationship between the black hole mass and stellar velocity (i.e., $M_{BH}-\sigma_{\star}$ relationship) in local galaxies \citep[e.g.,][]{onken2004supermassive, graham2011expanded,grier2013stellar}.
 These studies have revealed a range of values for $f$ between $\sim$ 2.8 and 5.5, indicating a typical systematic uncertainty of a factor of 2 in individual RM-based black hole masses.
 We make the important observation here that equation (\ref{eq:rev_map1}) is actually an estimate of not just $M_{BH}$, but the \textit {total enclosed mass} within the derived distance scale from each line, such that

 where $\rho_{\rm DM}$ and $\rho_{\rm b}$ are the dark matter and baryonic density profiles in the region, respectively, and $R_S$ is the Schwarzschild radius of the black hole.
 The total baryonic mass in the region of interest consists of the mass of the accretion disk and the BLR and is expected to be of the order of $\sim$ 1 percent of the mass of the SMBH \citep{goodman2003self, baldwin2003mass}.
 The contribution of $\rho_{\rm b}$ to the total enclosed mass can thus be ignored.
 Using equation (\ref{eq:rev_map}) for a sample of AGN where the enclosed mass has been obtained from RM measurements of multiple emission lines, we are able to investigate for the first time, the radial dependence of the dark matter density profile in the vicinity of distant SMBHs.
 The paper is organized as follows.
 In Section \ref{sec:DM_profile}, we discuss theoretical expectations on the dark matter density profile around SMBHs.
 In Section \ref{sec:sample}, we discuss our sample selection of AGN and the methodology used.
 In Section \ref{sec:results}, we present our results.
 Specifically, we first confront our sample data with a flat constant black hole mass versus an increasing mass profile with two free parameters (normalization and slope), and determine which case fits better each object individually.
 Then, for those objects for which there is preferred evidence for an increasing mass, we find the 1$\sigma$ and 2$\sigma$ contours on the dark matter profile normalization and steepness.
 We also perform a global analysis of all sources, marginalizing over the normalization of the dark matter density profile, and find the preferred steepness in our sample.
-Finally, in section \ref{sec:conclusions}, we present our conclusions.
+In section \ref{sec:discussion}, we discuss the physical plausibility of our results and how they are impacted by the systematic uncertainties in RM measurements.
+Our conclusions are presented in section \ref{sec:conclusions}.